 If and to the extent that the carrier designated by the Sender grants the right under certain conditions to reclaim the freight price in whole or in part, LetMeShip hereby assigns to the Sender in advance all claims in this respect against the carrier, provided that the contractual or legal requirements for the claim are met.
+This does not apply to the “money-back guarantee” provided for in clause 19 of FedEx’s General Terms and Conditions.
+The money-back guarantee” does not apply to the contractual relationship between LetMeShip and the sender if FedEx is used as sub-carrier.
 The conditions under which the carrier grants freight reimbursement can be viewed at LetMeShip or taken directly from the terms and conditions of the respective carrier.

 Liability of LetMeShip for damages during transport of consignments that are excluded from transport (section 5) shall be excluded.
 LetMeShip is also not liable for any damage that occurs due to insufficient packaging by the Sender.
 Furthermore, liability shall be excluded for damage caused by third parties, force majeure, atmospheric influences, failure of appliances, impact by other goods, damage due to animals, changes that occur naturally to the transported goods, aggravated theft or robbery, unless evidence can be provided that LetMeShip has culpably caused the damage.